sourcegraph/sourcegraph-public-snapshot/doc/cody/quickstart.md

-# Quickstart for Cody in VS Code
+# Cody Quickstart

-This guide provides recommendations for first things to try once you have Cody up and running.
+<p class="subtitle">In this quickstart guide, you'll learn how to use Cody once you have it installed the extension in your VS Code editor.</p>

+## Prerequisites

 If you haven't yet enabled Cody for your Sourcegraph instance or installed the VS Code extension, go here first: